The Box Man (film)

 The Box Man (箱男) is a 2024 Japanese drama film directed by Gakuryū Ishii.
-The film is adaptation of 1973 eponymous novel by Japanese author Kōbō Abe.
+The film is adaptation of a 1973 homonymous novel by the Japanese author Kōbō Abe.
 It is surreal story in which a cardboard box becomes the perfect shell for men who want to withdraw from society, and gaze without being seen.

 It was selected in the Berlinale Special at the 74th Berlin International Film Festival, where it had its world premiere on 17 February 2024.

 Synopsis

 In the bustling streets of Tokyo, a peculiar man dons a cardboard box over his head.
 Through a small peephole, he observes the world and diligently records his observations in a notebook.
 The photographer, known as "Myself" encounters this enigmatic figure and becomes captivated by his unconventional existence.
 Inspired, Myself embarks on a similar journey, aiming to become a "Box Man" like the mysterious stranger.
 However, the path is fraught with challenges: a deceptive doctor, a cunning military man, and an alluring woman who tempts him.
 Can Myself achieve his dream of fully embracing the box man's identity?